 “One of the great advantages of the site of the station is its close proximity to the Honeysuckle Point Railway Station which gives great facility in getting the members and their implements away by train with the utmost expedition should their services be required at any point along the the railway line,” the article noted, adding that: “Since 13th December last the Honeysuckle Brigade has turned out to sixteen fires, and since its inception the members have attended over 200 outbreaks”.

 The purchase of the steam pumping engine followed an intense fund-raising effort, presided over by the brigade secretary W. Hillier, who received in thanks an inscribed gold cross at the brigade’s annual general meeting in March 1885.
-It seems the brigade members resolved to buy one of the famous British-built Merryweather and Sons machines, but ultimate opted for an American device, made by the Button Fire Engine Company of New York.
+It seems the brigade members resolved to buy one of the famous British-built Merryweather and Sons machines, but ultimately opted for an American device, made by the Button Fire Engine Company of New York.
 The machine is described in this Herald article of April 1, 1886.
 The article stated that “the engine is guaranteed to throw water horizontally, when using 100 feet hose, above 230 feet”.
 “It will, if required, throw four good working streams over the highest buildings in town”.
 “The machine is a most beautiful one to the eye, and is the only one of the kind in Australia”.
 “The brigade have received a full complement of helmets, made on the most approved principles,” the article noted.

 American-made Button steamer similar to the one bought by the Honeysuckle volunteers.

 These early brigades were promoted by local businesses and property owners who stood to lose fortunes through fires, especially since so many of Newcastle’s early buildings were built of pitch pine and similar flammable materials and since insurance covered relatively little of the damage in many cases.
-According to the Herald, the total value of property destroyed by the fire in 1884 was £23,000, with only £9,302 of that covered by insurance.
+According to the Herald, the total value of property destroyed by fire in 1884 was £23,000, with only £9,302 of that covered by insurance.
 It was thought that the Newcastle brigades had saved businesses about £60,000 over that period.

 The role of insurance companies at the time was often deplored.
 Until they were forced by legislation to provide some support to fire-fighters, they were mostly content to let the volunteer fire brigades pay for the privilege of saving the insurers huge sums.